409A Valuation After a Down Round: Your Obligations

 This is the technical reality that makes down round compliance so consequential: the FMV of common stock, and therefore the minimum permissible strike price for new options, may be dramatically lower than founders and employees expect.
 For a deep dive into how the methodology works, see our guide on 409A valuation methodology.

-Down round repricing options is legal and, when structured correctly, does not trigger additional Section 409A liability.
+Yes — repricing is legal and, when structured correctly, does not trigger additional Section 409A liability.
 The key structural requirements are:

-There are also important securities law and accounting considerations.
-A repricing of options held by reporting persons (directors and executive officers) requires shareholder approval under most state corporate laws and stock exchange rules.
-Under ASC 718, a repricing triggers incremental compensation expense equal to the increase in the fair value of the repriced award compared to the original award immediately before repricing.
+Note additional constraints: repricing options held by directors or executive officers typically requires shareholder approval under state law and exchange rules.
+Under ASC 718, a repricing triggers incremental compensation expense equal to the increase in fair value of the repriced award over the original award.

 For a comprehensive overview of how stock options interact with the 409A framework, see our guide on 409A valuation and stock options.

-The penalty framework under IRC Section 409A is designed to be punishing.
-When an option is granted with an exercise price below FMV — which can happen inadvertently after a down round if new grants are made against a stale 409A — the option is treated as nonqualified deferred compensation.
-The consequences are immediate and severe.
+When an option is granted below FMV — which can happen inadvertently if new grants are made against a stale 409A after a down round — the option is treated as nonqualified deferred compensation, and the consequences for the option holder are immediate and severe.

 IRC Section 409A Penalties for Discounted Options